Somadevv/Rcalculator/README.md

 * Select one of two options 'Download as ZIP', 'Open with GitHub Desktop'

-* If 'Download as ZIP' chosen follow the steps below:
+**If 'Download as ZIP' has been chosen, follow the steps below:**

-* Open the folder downloaded, un ZIP the folder using a third party application like WinZip, WinRar
+* Once the folder has been downloaded, un-ZIP the folder using a third-party application like WinZip, WinRAR

 * Open the unzipped folder into your IDE (integrated development environment)